 Don’t take a break from marketing yourself or your organization during the summer – in fact ramp it up!

-As we start to re-emerge from quarantining, the summer is a great time to focus on your business development and branding efforts especially since many of your competitors may not be – use that to your advantage.
+The summer is a great time to focus on your business development and branding efforts especially since many of your competitors may not be – use that to your advantage.

 We are also in the hottest job market since the dot com boom – this is THE time to focus on your own personal branding – especially your social media persona.

 - Make it a weekly practice to connect with VIP contacts – mentors, former professors, former colleagues – anyone who you think can be a valuable connection or a referral source.
 Remember that everyone you know could be a potential source of business or a new position someday.
 Continue to invest in and cultivate those relationships.

 - Volunteer on a bar association committee, for a social cause or a pro bono project – this is a great way to meet others.